 Take a pit stop at Goddard's Pie and Mash and fill your bellies.

 A very popular restaurant that knows how to stick to what it does best, pie and mash.
 For a very affordable price you can fill up on a pie (or two if you fancy) accompanied by mash and gravy or liquor.
-Just to be clear, it is not the liquor that first comes into your mind.
-This liquor is a type of light gravy that is traditionally the left over sauce from stewed eels.
+This liquor is a type of light gravy that is traditionally the left over sauce from stewed eels - how brave are you?

-So you can either be adventurous and try the liquor, or stick with the traditional gravy.
 Goddard's is a must when you are in Greenwich.
-Just make sure you have some space in your belly.
+Just make sure you have some space in your belly it is a generous portion.

-Go take a seat in Greenwich Park and don't forget a few beverages - you will be there for a while.
+Go take a seat in Greenwich Park and enjoy the views

 This fantastic spot is only a short walk from the Queen's House within Greenwich Park with a steady incline to reach the hill top where you will find the Royal Observatory and the viewpoint in front of the statue of General Wolfe.
 The views are totally worth the visit as you get a spectacular view of the city of London, the famous curve of the 215 mile long River Thames as well as the Royal Greenwich Museums and beyond that Canary Wharf.
 Have a picnic up here or spend some time taking in the scenery.
 Whichever it is, you won't be able to help but take a few snaps.